ISO 27001 Leadership and Commitment | Clause 5.1 | The Lead Auditor’s Implementation and Audit Guide

 2. Assess Communication of Importance

-Evaluate how top management communicates the importance of information security throughout the organisation.
-Look for evidence of communication through various channels.
+• Action: Assess how top management communicates the critical importance of information security throughout the organisation using various channels.

 3. Verify Roles and Responsibilities